darcy-roper/CG_quota/README.md

 ## Current workflow process to update www.commonwealthgames-quota.com.au:
   1. Run main program files to fetch data:

-      a. `Aus_male_event_list.py` -> this obtains Aus male rankings in all events by Av. points score and prints to txt file
+      a. `Aus_male21_event_Toplist.py` -> this obtains Aus 2021 male rankings in all events by best performance on Toplist and prints to txt file

+      b. `Aus_male22_event_Toplist.py` -> this obtains Aus 2022 male rankings in all events by best performance on Toplist and prints to txt file

+      c. `Aus_female21_event_Toplist.py` -> this obtains Aus 2021 female rankings in all events by best performance on Toplist and prints to txt file

-      b. `Aus_female_event_list.py` -> this obtains Aus female rankings in all events by Av. points score and prints to txt file
+      d. `Aus_female22_event_Toplist.py` -> this obtains Aus 2022 female rankings in all events by best performance on Toplist and prints to txt file

+      e. `Toplist21_male_Commonwealth.py` -> this obtains 2021 male Comminwealth rankings in all events by best performance on Toplist and prints to txt file

+      f. `Toplist22_male_Commonwealth.py` -> this obtains 2022 male Comminwealth rankings in all events by best performance on Toplist and prints to txt file

+      g. `Toplist21_female_Commonwealth.py` -> this obtains 2021 female Comminwealth rankings in all events by best performance on Toplist and prints to txt file

+      h. `Toplist22_female_Commonwealth.py` -> this obtains 2022 female Comminwealth rankings in all events by best performance on Toplist and prints to txt file

-      c. `Aus_male_CommGames_list.py` -> this obtains top 3 Aus male athletes in commonwealth by Av. points score and prints to txt file
+      i. `Aus_male_event_list.py` -> this obtains Aus male rankings in all events by Av. points score and prints to txt file (Using this to check Autos as it returns multiple performance per athlete)

-      d. `Aus_female_CommGames_list.py` -> this obtains top 3 Aus female athletes in commonwealth by Av. points score and prints to txt file
+      j.`Aus_female_event_list.py` -> this obtains Aus female rankings in all events by Av. points score and prints to txt file (Using this to check Autos as it returns multiple performance per athlete)

   2. Combine individual event txt files:

       a. `Combine_male_list.py` -> this combines all Aus male events into one txt file